globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 To prevent or limit forensic traces in the browser history of users accessing the platform via a common browser, the application avoids changing the URI during whistleblower navigation.
 This prevents the browser from logging user activities and offers high plausible deniability, making the whistleblower appear as a simple visitor to the homepage and avoiding evidence of any submission.

-Secure File Management
+Secure file management
 ----------------------
-Secure File Download
+Secure file download
 ++++++++++++++++++++
 Any attachment uploaded by anonymous whistleblowers might contain malware, either intentionally or not.
 It is highly recommended, if possible, to download files and access them on an air-gapped machine disconnected from the network and other sensitive devices.
 To facilitate safe file downloads and transfers using a USB stick, the application provides the option to export reports, enabling the download of a ZIP archive containing all report content.
 This reduces the risk of executing files during the transfer process.

-Safe File Opening
+Safe file opening
 +++++++++++++++++
 For scenarios where the whistleblower's trustworthiness has been validated or in projects with a low-risk threat model, the application offers an integrated file viewer.
 This viewer, leveraging modern browser sandboxing capabilities, allows the safe opening of a limited set of file types considered more secure than accessing files directly through the operating system.
 This feature is disabled by default.
 Administrators should enable it only after thorough evaluation and ensure that recipients' browsers are kept up-to-date.